jakub-zarembinski/CKA-Certification-Course-2025/Day 46/README.md

-# Day 46: Pod PriorityClass and Preemption in Kubernetes | CKA Course 2025
+# Day 46: Pod Priority, PriorityClass, and Preemption in Kubernetes | CKA Course 2025

 ## Video reference for Day 46 is the following: